usaid-cs/yesterday-i-learned/random.md

 1. By total length, Birmingham has more canals than Venice.
 1. 75% of the mass of the universe is hydrogen, and 25% helium.
 The rest are insignificant.
 1. In Jurassic World, two children save themselves by fixing a 20-year old Jeep.
 Trouble is, gas doesn't last that long, and nowhere does the scene show gasoline.
-1. The gunslinger character in the original Westworld movie was a copy of Chris Adams, the protagonist of The Magnificent Seven.
-Same actor (Yul Brynner), same outfit.
 1. T-Mobile was/is owned by Deutsche Telekom.
 1. AlphaBay founder Alexandre Cazes decided it would be cool to end his own life when the site got shut down.
 1. Demetria "Demi" Lovato has that real last name.